Le Mans Prototype: History

 The first use of what would become Le Mans Prototypes was at the 1992 24 Hours of Le Mans.
 In an attempt to increase the number of entrants beyond the small field of Group C competitors that the World Sportscar Championship had to offer, older Porsche 962s were allowed entry in Category 3.
 To further increase the size of the field, small open-cockpit race cars using production road car engines which were raced in small national championships were allowed in Category 4.

 Later, ACO announced its intentions to completely replace the Group C cars with Le Mans Prototypes.
-Two classes were created, with LMP1s running large displacement custom-built engines that were usually turbocharged, and LMP2s using the smaller displacement production-based engines.
+Two classes were created, with LMP1s running large-displacement custom-built engines that were usually turbocharged, and LMP2s using the smaller displacement production-based engines.
 Both classes were required to have open cockpits.
 However, LMP1 cars that year were just former Group C cars, some still with closed cockpits (Toyota 94C-V, Courage C32, Kremer K8 Spyder, Porsche 962C GTI, ALD C289 and Alpa LM).
-At the same time, the IMSA GT Championship announced the end of their closed cockpit GTP and Lights classes, deciding as well to replace them with a single open-cockpit class of World Sports Cars equivalent to LMP1.